Stagecoach: Description

-Speed

 Until the late 18th century, stagecoaches traveled at an average speed of about 5 mph, with the average daily mileage traversed approximately 60 to 70 mi.
 With road improvements and the development of steel springs, speeds increased.
 By 1836 the scheduled coach left London at 19:30, travelled through the night (without lights) and arrived in Liverpool at 16:50 the next day, a distance of about 220 mi, doubling the overall average speed to about 10 mph, including stops to change horses.

-History
+Historical context

 [Stage coaches operated] between stages or stopping places, both in the ancient world and modern Europe/America.
 Revived in England during the late 16th or early 17th centuries, although a nationwide system was not organised until 1658.
 Considerable improvements came during the 18th century with the turnpike system and better engineering of public roads. ...
 Forced from its main trunk routes by railway competition from the late 1830's, although some lingered in remoter areas until the 1850's.
 In North America a few Concord Coaches survived until the first half of the 20th century.